BrewChef/Owl-Marlin/README.md

 ﻿# Owl Marlin Based 3D Printer Firmware

-__Not for production use.
-Use with caution!__

-Owl takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while support for 8 bits support will be removed.
+I use ths version on Production.
+But Please Use with caution!

+Owl takes this popular RepRap an focused on add suport for all problematic addons like MKS_MINI_128864, Fysetc RGB Panels and SKR V1.1, V1.3 and MKS SBASE Boards and enable all broken fucntionality tha the comunity report.

+I plan to update this version at least twice a year, including the bugfix and pull request I consider copuld bu important to makes my 3d printers Rock Solid.

 ## Owl Marlin
 This Version borns becuase a banned applied to me by Marlin Team when I puiblisg fixes before their autorization.